 Aha, a trick question!
 While PTAs can contribute elements of a progress note, they cannot complete a progress note—nor should they sign progress notes.

-As we explain here, PTAs may collect and provide documentation that supports the progress note, such as “the patient’s response to education and progress with certain skills” and “services provided as part of the intervention plan—including any home programs or adaptive equipment recommendations and the patient’s subjective comments about the services.”
+As we explain in this blog on PTA and OTA supervision, PTAs may collect and provide documentation that supports the progress note, such as “the patient’s response to education and progress with certain skills” and “services provided as part of the intervention plan—including any home programs or adaptive equipment recommendations and the patient’s subjective comments about the services.”
 However, any assessment on a patient’s progress toward his or her therapy goals—including “any clinical observation or objective tests and measures”—must be observed and documented by the licensed physical therapist.

 What about student-led services?